 The Story Behind the Trends - Figures on child protection registers record the child protection process not the number of children who are abused and are, therefore, likely to underestimate the extent of abuse.
-Belfast Trust peaked in 2008/09 in the rate per 1000 children placed on the register, but has decreased year by year since then, but has still higher rates than NI.
+Belfast Trust peaked in 2008/09 in the rate per 1000 children placed on the register, but has decreased year by year until 2014/15 with a slight increase.